phunterlau/token-explorer/README.md

 ### Layer Analysis

-Token Explorer provides two ways to analyze how predictions evolve through the model's layers, toggled with the `p` key:
+Token Explorer provides two ways to analyze how predictions evolve through the model's layers, toggled with the `p` key. **Note: This feature is disabled by default** due to its computational expense.
+To enable it, run the app with the `--layer_prob` flag.

+When enabled, pressing `p` will cycle through:

 1. Layer Probabilities (first press):
    - Shows raw probability values for the token at each layer